microsoft/pai/examples/chainer/README.md

 -->

-# Chainer on PAI
+# Chainer on OpenPAI

-This guide introduces how to run [Chainer](https://chainer.org/) workload on PAI.
+This guide introduces how to run [Chainer](https://chainer.org/) job on OpenPAI.
 The following contents show a basic Chainer example, other customized Chainer code can be run similarly.

 ## Contents

 1. [Chainer examples](#chainer-example)
 2. [Customize Docker Env](#customize-docker-env)

-## Chainer examples
+## Chainer CIFAR-100 image classification example

-To run Chainer examples in PAI, you need to prepare a job configuration file and submit it through webportal.
+To run Chainer examples in OpenPAI, you need to prepare a job configuration file and submit it through webportal.

-If you have built your image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.chainer` with your own.
+OpenPAI packaged the docker env required by the job for user to use.
+User could refer to [DOCKER.md](./DOCKER.md) to customize this example docker env.
+If user have built a customized image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.chainer` with your own.

 Here're some configuration file examples:

 ### [cifar](https://github.com/chainer/chainer/tree/master/examples/cifar)

 ```json
   "jobName": "chainer-cifar",
   "image": "openpai/pai.example.chainer",